MachinisteWeb/node-atlas/README.md

  - Documentation of the API (JSDoc documentation node-atlas.js file)
  - Example of Socket.IO 1.0 with Handshake.
  - Translation of README.md file in English.
- - Create a globale command `nodeatlas` with global installation.
+ - Create a global command `nodeatlas` with global installation.

 - Coming soon
  - Image compression.